 The lakeshore is designed to be walked along.
-Paths head off along the shore and take you into nearby woodlands and onto wooden jetties and out into the lake so that you can to enjoy the lake waters on foot.
+Paths head off along the shore and take you into nearby woodlands and onto wooden jetties, and out into the lake so that you can enjoy the lake waters on foot.

-Aregua itself has long been know for its craft works and has been an artistic colony for many years.
+Aregua itself has long been known for its craftwork and has been an artistic colony for many years.

-The town has produced ceramic wears for hundreds of years and these days many Paraguayan artists, painters, sculptors and craft workers have their studios in town.
+The town has produced ceramic wear for hundreds of years, and these days many Paraguayan artists, painters, sculptors, and craft workers have their studios in town.

-For anyone of artistic inclinations, there is no better place in Paraguay to be.
+For anyone of artistic inclination, there is no better place in Paraguay to be.
 Be that painting on the shores of the lake or writing under the shade of a lapacho.

 Aregua also offers a number of good restaurants, the best of which are German run along with many fine crafts shops and a good market.

-Art however is not the main driver of the local economy.
-That instead is agriculture and the is much good agricultural land in the area.
+Art, however, is not the main driver of the local economy.
+It is agriculture, and there is much good agricultural land in the area.

-The local speciality is strawberries and Aregua is even know as the City of Strawberries.
+The local specialty is strawberries, and Aregua is even known as the City of Strawberries.